OrcaTheWhale/The-ShadeNoMore-9000/README.md

 **BOM**:

-You may find the BOM here:
+You may find the BOM here: BOM.csv
 The prices are high for small parts due to the prices include shipping.

 *Jumper Wires: Realistically, you SHOULD HAVE jumper wires of such short length, about 24-30 AWG.